 Simon Collins, HIV i-Base

-This week, two interesting developments were reported in relation to generic tenofovir disoproxil/emtricitabine in the UK.
+In early September 2017, two interesting developments were reported in relation to generic tenofovir disoproxil/emtricitabine in the UK.

 Firstly, the French HIV community organisation AIDES, reported that the French courts had not supported extending the patent for tenofovir disoproxil fumerate (TDF)/emtricitabine(FTC), coformulated as Truvada and manufactured by Gilead.